-1 HOUSE BILL NO. 510 2 INTRODUCED BY J. BACHMEIER 3 4 A BILL FOR AN ACT ENTITLED: "AN ACT ALLOWING FOR YOUTH ELECTION JUDGES; ESTABLISHING 5 CRITERIA FOR YOUTH ELECTION JUDGES; ESTABLISHING CERTAIN LIMITS ON THE NUMBER OF 6 YOUTH ELECTION JUDGES WHO MAY SERVE; AMENDING SECTIONS 13-1-101, 13-4-101, 13-4-102 7 13-4-107, 13-13-226, 13-15-112, 13-19-307, 20-20-109, AND 20-20-203, MCA; AND PROVIDING A 8 TERMINATION DATE."
-9 10 WHEREAS, county clerk and recorders and election administrators face increasing difficulties in recruiting 11 qualified registered electors to serve as election judges; and 12 WHEREAS, observing and participating in the administration of elections provides young people with 13 valuable lessons on the importance of the election process; and 14 WHEREAS, young people who are actively involved in the election process may be more likely to 15 continue participating in that process when they are eligible to vote.
+1 BILL NO 2 INTRODUCED BY 3 (Primary Sponsor) 4 A BILL FOR AN ACT ENTITLED: "AN ACT ALLOWING FOR YOUTH ELECTION JUDGES; ESTABLISHING 5 CRITERIA FOR YOUTH ELECTION JUDGES; ESTABLISHING LIMITS ON THE NUMBER OF YOUTH 6 ELECTION JUDGES AT POLLING PLACES AND ON COUNTING BOARDS AND ABSENTEE ELECTION 7 BOARDS; AND AMENDING SECTIONS 13-1-101, 13-4-101, 13-4-102, 13-4-107, 13-13-226, 13-15-112, 20- 8 20-109, AND 20-20-203, MCA."
+9 10 WHEREAS, county clerks and recorders and election administrators face increasing difficulties in 11 recruiting qualified registered electors to serve as election judges; and 12 WHEREAS, observing and participating in the administration of elections provides young people with 13 valuable lessons on the importance of the election process; and 14 WHEREAS, young people who are actively involved in the election process may be more likely to 15 continue participating in that process when they are eligible to vote.
 16 17 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF MONTANA: 18 19 Section 1.
 Section 13-1-101, MCA, is amended to read: 20 "13-1-101.
 Definitions.
-As used in this title, unless the context clearly indicates otherwise, the following 21 definitions apply: 22 (1) "Active elector" means an elector whose name has not been placed on the inactive list due to failure 23 to respond to confirmation notices pursuant to 13-2-220 or 13-19-313.
+As used in this title, unless the context clearly indicates otherwise, the 21 following definitions apply: 22 (1) "Active elector" means an elector whose name has not been placed on the inactive list due to 23 failure to respond to confirmation notices pursuant to 13-2-220 or 13-19-313.
 24 (2) "Active list" means a list of active electors maintained pursuant to 13-2-220.
-25 (3) "Anything of value" means any goods that have a certain utility to the recipient that is real and tha 26 is ordinarily not given away free but is purchased.
-27 (4) "Application for voter registration" means a voter registration form prescribed by the secretary of state 28 that is completed and signed by an elector, is submitted to the election administrator, and contains vote 29 registration information subject to verification as provided by law.
-30 (5) "Ballot" means a paper ballot counted manually or a paper ballot counted by a machine, such as ar Legislative Services -1 - Authorized Print Version - HB 510 Division optical scan system or other technology that automatically tabulates votes cast by processing the paper ballots.
+25 (3) "Anything of value" means any goods that have a certain utility to the recipient that is real and that 26 is ordinarily not given away free but is purchased.
+27 (4) "Application for voter registration" means a voter registration form prescribed by the secretary of 28 state that is completed and signed by an elector, is submitted to the election administrator, and contains voter

+1 registration information subject to verification as provided by law.

+(5) "Ballot" means a paper ballot counted manually or a paper ballot counted by a machine, such as an optical scan system or other technology that automatically tabulates votes cast by processing the paper ballots.